-Head: Jan Petrášek
+Leader: Jan Petrášek

 We focus on the molecular mechanism of polar auxin transport and on the ways of its regulation.

-Polar auxin transport (PAT) is the process, in which plant hormone auxin is transported in cell-to-cell manner.
-The word “polar” refers to the fact that this type of transport is directional, either within the region of particular tissue or among tissues.
-Directionality of PAT is maintained by the interplay of diffusion and carrier-mediated transport of auxin across plasma membrane.
-The reason why PAT plays very important role in plant development is that it helps to establish auxin concentration gradients that subsequently regulate gene expression and also many other post-translational processes.
-Our recent research is focused on the understanding of how plasma membrane-located and endomembrane auxin transporters contribute to the overall auxin homeostasis within the cells.
-Read more…
+Polar auxin transport (PAT) is the process, in which plant hormone auxin is transported in a cell-to-cell manner.
+The word “polar” refers to the fact that this type of transport is directional, either within the region of a particular tissue or among tissues.
+The directionality of PAT is maintained by the interplay of diffusion and carrier-mediated transport of auxin across the plasma membrane.
+The reason why PAT plays a very important role in plant development is that it helps to establish auxin concentration gradients that subsequently regulate gene expression and also many other post-translational processes.

-Head: Radka Vaňková
+Leader: Radka Vaňková

-We focus on the elucidation of plant defence mechanisms, with the aim to contribute to the development of effective strategies to enhance stress tolerance of plants.
+We focus on the elucidation of plant defense mechanisms, with the aim to contribute to the development of effective strategies to enhance the stress tolerance of plants.

 Group of mathematical modelling

-Head: Petr Dobrev
+Leader: Petr Dobrev

 We improve the existing and develop new analytical procedures for purification, quantification, and metabolic profiling of plant hormones and other bioactive substances of plant origin.
 Read more…